Please don't hesitate to contact me with any changes, additions, or questions. See these resources to help you choose your site style and features.

 Once your FTP location has been created, you can find it in My Network Places.
 Double-clicking it may open your remote location in the same way as Windows opens folders, and you can drag (or copy and paste) files from local folders to the remote folder and back again in the familiar manner.
 If you do not have the same behaviour, check Internet Explorer settings.
 The IE settings are tools, internet options, advanced, browsing, put a check besite "Enable folder view for FTP sites".

 I provide an unlimited number of email addresses as forwarding only, mailbox only (POP3 or IMAP4), or both.
-Each mailbox has a simple web interface at webmail.<yourdomain>.
+When you ask for an email address, please tell me which you want.
+Forwarding-only if all you want is for email to be forwarded to some other email address you regularly use.
+Each mailbox has a simple web interface at webmail.dreamhost.com.
 Keep track of your email password.
-You can administer your mailbox at mailboxes.<yourdomain>, including changing your password.
+You can administer your mailbox at webmail.dreamhost.com, including changing your password.
 Please don't keep huge volumes of email on the mail servers.
 That impacts performance for everyone.
 Mail older than 30 days in Spam, Trash, Junk, and Deleted is automatically deleted.
 Gmail will not deliver an email it originally sent back to the sender.
 This means that trying to test the forward by sending an email from a Gmail address to a domain address which forwards to it may not work.
 Try sending to it from a different email address.

 I also provide email discussion lists powered by Mailman.
 Because DreamHost.com is serious about discouraging spam, they limit the number of emails a user can send in an hour.
 If you have a large distribution list, it's a good idea to manage that with a discussion list or an announce list.
 To reduce bogus post and subscription attempts, in Privacy Options, turn Advertise to No and set subscription requirements to Confirm and Approve.
-Set Mung From so people with Yahoo addresses can post.
-DreamHost provides DKIM (DomainKeys Identified Mail) records for all domains they host.
-I found (but have not checked out) this DKIM validation tool.
+Set Munge From so people with Yahoo addresses can post.
 Set a reasonable filesize limit and use other mechanisms to transfer large files.

 Here are some general hints for setting up your